Azure/azure-sdk-for-js/documentation/RLC-customization-doc.md

 # Customization on the RLC rest-level client libraries

+There are cases where an RLC will require customizations, we have identified a few common cases which we'll present next.
+Our customization strategy has the following principles:

+- Expose custom functionality as helper functions that users can opt-in
+- Never force customers to use a customized function or operation
+- The only exception is if we need to add custom policies to the client, it is okay to wrap the generated client factory and exposed the wrapped factory instead of the generated one.

 ## Generate RLC Client

 Follow [Quickstart](https://aka.ms/azsdk/rlc/js) to generate the rest-level client from OpenAPI specs.